cdev-framework/cdev-website/content/blogs/coldstarts.md

 {{<break>}}

 Leaving this as a fat lambda adds unnecessary time to each function's Cold Start because each function only uses a single external AWS service, but when the function is loaded, a connection is made to each of the external AWS services.
 When a python module is loaded, all the code in the top level namespace is executed, which means for our function, it executes all three **boto3.client** calls.
-Connections to external systems add extra latency because the low level protocols were designed to create long standing connections that can be reused later in applications, but the initial creation of the connection requires a few rounds trips between the systems before communication can start.
+Connections to external systems add extra latency because the initial creation of the connection requires a few rounds trips between the systems before communication can start.

 {{<break>}}

-The first instinct might be to move the **boto3.client** calls into the functions themselves, but this would actually make the issue worse because then the connection would be initialized on every function invocation instead of just when the code is first loaded.
-This inability of the fat lambda to handle adding different initialization steps is the driving force for using the single purpose function model.

-{{<break>}}

 The problem with using the single purpose function model is the additional manual and cognitive work it adds to the developer experience, so Cdev has created a solution that automatically creates and deploys single purpose functions from fat lambda files.
-By analyzing the syntax tree representation of the code, Cdev is able to understand what parts of the file are needed for each individual function.
-Using this new parsing technology, Cdev deploys intermediate files for each function that contains only the code needed for that function.
+By analyzing the syntax tree representation of the code, Cdev is able to understand what parts of the global namespace are needed for each individual function.
+Using this parsing technology, Cdev deploys intermediate files for each function that contains only the code needed for that function.
 The final deployment artifacts using Cdev would be:

 {{<break>}}
 myhandler1.py